Open Access for REF

 - What are the permitted embargo periods?

-Most publishers will allow the deposit of the author's accepted manuscript in repositories such as Βι¶ΉΣ³» Research Online, but many will not allow the paper to be made freely available immediately and will impose an embargo period.
-The policy states that outputs must be deposited in a repository within 3 months of acceptance, but that they can be locked and made freely available to read after an embargo period of no more than 12 months (for REF panels A&B) and 24 months (for REF panels C&D).
+Most publishers will allow the deposit of the AAM in repositories such as Âé¶¹Ó³» Research Online, but many will not allow the paper to be made freely available immediately and will impose an embargo period.
+The policy states that outputs must be deposited in a repository within 3 months of publication, but that they may be embargoed for a period of no more than 6 months (for REF panels A&B) and 12 months (for REF panels C&D) after which they will be made available.

 - Do I need to deposit in a repository if the article was published as Gold OA

-At Βι¶ΉΣ³» we ask that you deposit your article in SRO via Elements even if it was published as Gold OA.
+The Âé¶¹Ó³» requests that you deposit your article to SRO via Elements even if it was published as Gold OA.

 - Is there any specific licence requirement?